femto113/node-getpw/README.md

 - will probably blow up on non-POSIX (i.e. Windows) OS
 - there are some other functions (esp. {getpwnam()}) that would make sense to add

+## Changes

+* 1.0.0 - updated to use node-gyp and modern V8 API